 The P01 PUV can also be downloaded in its entirety as an RDF file using this link https://vocab.nerc.ac.uk/collection/P01.
 In addition to the accepted and deprecated terms, this file also contains over 300,000 SKOS mapping links to other terminologies including links to the concepts used to construct the preferred label, links to broader terms to enable discovery and classification, and links to related concepts like, for example, units of measurements.

 For users with knowledge of SPARQL, the P01 ant its mappings can also be searched via the NVS SPARQL endpoint https://vocab.nerc.ac.uk/sparql/.

 A useful scientific resource

-We encourage research scientists to use our Parameter Dictionary when labelling their data.
-Instead of using long titles for parameters they can assign an individual code from the dictionary.
+We encourage research scientists to use P01 URIs when labelling their data.
+Instead of using acronyms or long titles for parameter names they can assign an individual code from the dictionary.
 This eliminates communication problems and eases data transfer.
-The codes translate into parameter descriptions that conform to standardised syntax and vocabulary and have a rich set of classification mappings available, with more under development.
+The codes translate into parameter descriptions that conform to standardised syntax and vocabulary and have a rich set of classification mappings available.

 To learn more about the P01 Parameter Usage Vocabulary and how to contribute please visit https://github.com/nvs-vocabs/P01.
 We have created this github public repository to increase community involvement and coordinate effort to add or improve content.
 Alternatively you can contact the Vocabulary Management Group by email at firstname.lastname@example.org.